fenago/apache-solr/lab_guides/Lab_3.md

 #### Listing fields, field types, DynamicFields, and CopyField rules
 In order to list all
-.indexterm} the fields, type the following
+ the fields, type the following
 URL in the
 browser: `http://localhost:8983/solr/gettingstarted/schema/fields`: